netdev01/rv-overnights/docs/additional-nights-available.md

 The function accepts input as either a JavaScript object or a JSON string, making it compatible with various environments including Bubble.io where data may be passed as stringified JSON.

+When malformed blocked entries are present along with valid ones, the malformed entries are silently ignored but logged in the technical errorMessage.
+The user-facing message (if booking succeeds) or blocking reason (if fails) remains concise.

 ## Input Parameters

 The script accepts a JSON object with the following properties: